khkhiu/khkhiu.github.io/_posts/2021-03-10-sp-kdenlive.md

 Transitions were also added to make the video flow more smoothly.
 ![KdenLive vid transition](/assets/images/2021-03-10-sp-kdenlive/kden_vid_transition.png)

-Lastly, the video was rendered and was subsequently submiitted to our lecturer accordingly.
+Lastly, the video was rendered and was subsequently submitted to our lecturer accordingly.
 ![KdenLive vid render](/assets/images/2021-03-10-sp-kdenlive/kden_vid_render.png)